QuEST: Low-bit Diffusion Model Quantization via Efficient Selective Finetuning: Abstract

 \section{Abstract}

-Diffusion models have achieved remarkable success in image generation tasks, yet their practical deployment is restrained by the high memory and time consumption.
-While quantization paves a way for diffusion model compression and acceleration, existing methods totally fail when the models are quantized to low-bits.
-In this paper, we unravel three properties in quantized diffusion models that compromise the efficacy of current methods: imbalanced activation distributions, imprecise temporal information, and vulnerability to perturbations of specific modules.
-To alleviate the intensified low-bit quantization difficulty stemming from the distribution imbalance, we propose finetuning the quantized model to better adapt to the activation distribution.
-Building on this idea, we identify two critical types of quantized layers: those holding vital temporal information and those sensitive to reduced bit-width, and finetune them to mitigate performance degradation with efficiency.
-We empirically verify that our approach modifies the activation distribution and provides meaningful temporal information, facilitating easier and more accurate quantization.
-Our method is evaluated over three high-resolution image generation tasks and achieves state-of-the-art performance under various bit-width settings, as well as being the first method to generate readable images on full 4-bit (i.e. W4A4) Stable Diffusion.
-Code is been made publicly available at \href{https://github.com/hatchetProject/QuEST.git}{URL} .
+The practical deployment of diffusion models is still hindered by the high memory and computational overhead.
+Although quantization paves a way for model compression and acceleration, existing methods face challenges in achieving low-bit quantization efficiently.
+In this paper, we identify imbalanced activation distributions as a primary source of quantization difficulty, and propose to adjust these distributions through weight finetuning to be more quantization-friendly.
+We provide both theoretical and empirical evidence supporting finetuning as a practical and reliable solution.
+Building on this approach, we further distinguish two critical types of quantized layers: those responsible for retaining essential temporal information and those particularly sensitive to bit-width reduction.
+By selectively finetuning these layers under both local and global supervision, we mitigate performance degradation while enhancing quantization efficiency.
+Our method demonstrates its efficacy across three high-resolution image generation tasks, obtaining state-of-the-art performance across multiple bit-width settings.
+Code is available at \url{https://github.com/hatchetProject/QuEST}.